 The discussion on how to work together as a community to address issues of violent extremism was the main theme of the program.
 Resource speaker, Dr. Mohamed Elsanousi argued, “These are issues that law enforcement and government cannot handle alone.”
 Rather they need to be addressed by “collaborative efforts.”
 He adds, “We see youth in our communities recruited by terrorist groups to go and figh; we see elements of radicalization in our community.”

-Dr. Elsanousi serve as the Director of the Secretariat of the Network for Religious and Traditional Peacemakers, an organization that connects grassroots peacemakers with global leaders to strengthen their work for sustainable peace.
-And recently he served as Director of Community Outreach and Interfaith Relations for 12 years for the Islamic Society of North America (ISNA) where he focused on mobilizing American Muslim leaders to take more creative roles in their communities.
-While at ISNA, he worked with the U.S. government efforts to prevent radicalization and violent extremism.
-Hence, during the event, he shared one of their program and initiatives in United States in response of the community to the issues of religious and violent extremism, known as “The Safe Space Initiatives”.
+Dr. Elsanousi serves as the Director of the Secretariat of the Network for Religious and Traditional Peacemakers, an organization that connects grassroots peacemakers with global leaders to strengthen their work for sustainable peace.
+Recently he served as Director of Community Outreach and Interfaith Relations for 12 years for the Islamic Society of North America (ISNA) where he focused on mobilizing American Muslim leaders to take more creative roles in their communities.
+While at ISNA, he worked with the U.S. government in efforts to prevent radicalization and violent extremism.
+One of these programs is known as The Safe Space Initiatives.

 The Safe Space Initiatives creates spaces for communication about issues of violence or extremism.
 The program has three elements: Prevention, Intervention and Ejection.
 Prevention aims to form action-oriented civic and political programs like interfaith dialogue and media literacy to counter radicalization efforts; Intervention actively interferes when there is the presence of radicalization, religious and violent extremism in the community; and Ejection, as a last recourse, is focused towards the eviction or isolation of a “radical” element from the community.